alii/use-lanyard/README.md

 }
 ```

-### Types
+### Advanced usage with TypeScript

-You can also import the named types as follows
+If you need access to the underlying response types, you can import them as follows.

 ```ts
 import { Data, Activity, ...etc } from 'use-lanyard';